 Fieldworks took place in September 2015, March and April 2016.
 Questionnaire testing and adjusting were conducted prior to the survey.
-Secondary data were mainly gathered to produce the maps of accessibility NTFPs.
-The secondary data types were the dataset of forest cover 2010, population centers and road locations over the landscape.
-Participatory rural appraisals (PRA) were conducted in four focus group discussions from four communities protected areas (CPAs) in the different part of PPWS.
-Two primary tools had been applied including seasonal calendar and NTFPs accessibility stocks.
-Structural questionnaire interviews were conducted with 310 households, which randomly selected from six communities.
+Secondary data were mainly gathered to produce the NTFPs accessibility map.
+The types of secondary data were the dataset of forest cover 2010, population centers and road locations over the landscape.
+Participatory rural appraisals (PRA) were conducted in four focus group discussions from four communities protected areas (CPAs) in the different areas of PPWS.
+Two primary tools were applied including seasonal calendar and NTFPs accessibility stocks.
+Structured questionnaire interview were conducted with the 310 sampled households, which were randomly selected from six communities.

-Descriptive statistics were used to describe social characteristics of local people in PPWS, the frequency of forest resources dependency, and frequency of people who involved with NTFPs.
-Then the people-forest relationships by the seasonal calendar and people's dependence on the forestry resources were indicated.
+Descriptive statistics were used to describe social characteristics of local people in PPWS, the frequency of forest resources dependence, and frequency of people who involved with NTFPs.
+Then the people-forest relationships were indicated by the seasonal calendar and people's dependence on the forestry resources.
 The simulation of "Open Access" model in Arc-GIS software (version 10.1) was run to get the map of NTFPs accessibility stock over the landscape of PPWS.
 The inputs data for processing were current land use and land cover (LULC) 2010, NTFP harvest products stocks (unique value 0, 0.3, 0.5, 0.7, 1), maximum travel distance to the product, population center, road locations and size and legal accessibility for harvesting.
 The output by whether NTFP resources are abundant in the area or not and how local people make use those resources for their daily life were interpreted.
-Crosstabs tabulations were used to analyze the people's dependence on the NTFPs, which vary in different categories of households.
-The importance of NTFPs to local livelihoods through the types and utilization level of NTFPs was analyzed.
+Crosstabs tabulations were used to analyze the people's dependence on the NTFPs, which varies in different categories of households.
+The importance of NTFPs to rural livelihoods through the types and utilization level of NTFPs was analyzed.
 Last, the role of NTFPs in ecosystem services by using literature reviews was described.

-Current Rural Households in PPWS
+Current Context of Rural Households in PPWS

-Fig. 1 shows the current livelihood activities of local people in PPWS.
-All agricultural activities including rainfed rice, cash crop, and vegetables are done in rainy season.
-Livestock, fishing, and small business are done in year-round.
-People, who were landless or owned small agricultural land, worked for other farmers especially in the sowing and harvesting period of the rice crop.
+Figure 1 shows the current livelihood activities of local people in PPWS.
+All agricultural activities, including rainfed rice, cash crop, and vegetables are done, in the rainy season.
+Livestock, fishing, and small business are done in the year-round.
+People, who were landless or owned small farmland, worked for other farmers especially in the sowing and harvesting periods of the rice crop.
 Also, local people collected NTFPs in both seasons upon the types of NTFPs.
-For illustration, bamboo shoot can be collected in the rainy season, but wild honey and Prich leaf (Melientha suavis Pierre) are available only dry season.
+For illustration, bamboo shoot can be collected in the rainy season, but wild honey and Prich leaf (Melientha suavis Pierre) are available only in the dry season.
 Liquid resin, solid resin, bamboo pole, orchid flower, and fuelwood can be collected in year-round.
-In dry season, local people often traded liquid resin, solid resin, wild honey, and orchid flower.
-However, this result indicates that NTFPs play the vital role in livelihoods diversification especially during the off-season, when local people are free from farming.
+In the dry season, local people often traded liquid resin, solid resin, wild honey, and orchid flower.
+However, this result indicates that NTFPs play the vital role in livelihood diversification especially during the off-season, when local people are free from farming.

-Livelihood Dry S Season ( Nov-Apr il) F ainy Sea ason (M lay-Octob ber)
+Livelihood Dry S Season (Nov-Apr il) R tainy Se ason (M lay-Octol ber)

 Activities Jan Feb Mar Apr May Jun Jul Aug Sept Oct Nov Dec

 Rainfed Rice

 Chamkar

 Vegetables

 Livestock

 Fishing Activity

 Small Business

 Off-farm

 Liquid Resin

 Solid Resin

 Wild Honey

 Orchid Flower

 Bamboo-Pole

 Bamboo-Shoot

 Prich Leaf

 Fuelwood

-Fig. 1 Seasonal households' livelihood activities
+Fig. 1 Seasonal livelihood activities

-Noted: Blank, light grey and pattern represent no activity, occasionally activity, intensively activity respectively
+Noted: Blank, light grey and pattern represent no activity, occasionally activity, and intensively activity respectively